mancuoj/fe/src/index.md

----
-title: '开始'
----

-# 开始
+# Get Started

-Learn in public，去做有意义的事情！
+Learn in public, just do it and keep going 🐼